open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 policy template dependencies.
 When a policy is created with a dependency, we can start to watch the policy object that it is dependent on.
 If the compliance of the dependency matches up with what the policy wants, we will process it normally in the template sync.
-If not, we will assign a `Pending` state to the policy compliance, and the watcher library will notify us when the dependency changes, so we can re-evaluate the decision.
+If the dependencies are not met, we will assign a `Pending` state to the policy compliance, and the watcher library will notify us when the dependency changes, so we can re-evaluate the decision.
+However, if some templates in the policy have their dependencies satisfied and evaluate to NonCompliant, we will display the NonCompliant status in the policy status instead of Pending, since users will need to be able to see any violations at a glance.
+If some templates have evaluated to Compliant while others are still Pending, we will display Pending in the policy status, so we do not report Compliant unless all templates have been processed.
 This logic will be added into the new combined governance-policy-framework-addon repository.

 These dependencies will be able to accept any object that has a `status.complianceState` field - policies, policy sets and, all other policy